LookItVal/OutpostProjectManager/README.md

 - [ ] Have every initiative initialize from serialized data and back them up to properties
   - The key of each property is the YR/MO + job number
 - [ ] Add requirement so you can do red button actions
+- [ ] Make sure load button is disabled when loading projects, and that the right info message is up when loading complex functions
+- [ ] Run the client folder cleanup function.